AB-UND-ZU/alive/README.md

 - I'm spending quite a lot of time on awesome details, but the game is not Alive yet
 - I tried implementing Immer, which was actually quite fun and revealed some referencing bugs in my code.
 However the performance dropped significantly, actually unplayable, didn't even bother to measure.
 Auf Nimmerwiedersehen!
+- iOS Safari opacity transition not working, but not caring about it either